inbo/inbo-component-library/docs/installing-and-releasing.md

 ## Releasing

-For the moment, releasing the `@inbo/ng-inbo` library is not yet automated, but ideally, this would be a job in TeamCity.
+For the moment, releasing the `@inbo/ng-inbo` library is not yet automated, but ideally, this would be an Actions in GitHub.
 To make a new release now, you can use `npm run release`.
 This will use the `standard-version` tool to increase the version by 0.0.1 and push a new tag to GitHub.
 It will create a new build and release it to GitHub packages.